JasonKessler/scattertext/README.md

 >>> from pprint import pprint
 ```

-Next, assemble the data you want to analyze into a Pandas data Frame.
+Next, assemble the data you want to analyze into a Pandas data frame.
+It should have
+at least two columns, the text you'd like to analyze, and the category you'd like to
+study.
+Here, the `text` column contains convention speeches while the `party` column
+ contains the party of the speaker.
+We'll eventually use the `speaker` column
+ to label snippets in the visualization.

 ```pydocstring
 >>> convention_df = st.SampleCorpora.ConventionData2012.get_data()